The Directors have the pleasure of presenting the Forty Seventh Annual Report of yourCompany together with the Audited

 B S R & Co.
-LLP Chartered Accountants (Firm Registration No. 101248W/W-100022)were appointed as the Statutory Auditors of the Company to hold office for 3ve years fromthe conclusion of Forty Fourth AGM held in the FY 2016-17 up tothe conclusion of the Forty Ninth AGM to be held in the FY 2021-22.
+LLR Chartered Accountants (Firm Registration No. 101248W/W-100022)were appointed as the Statutory Auditors of the Company to hold office for five years fromthe conclusion of Forty Fourth AGM held with respect to the financial year 2016-17 up tothe conclusion of the Forty Ninth AGM to be held with respect to the financial year2021-22.

 (b) Cost Auditors

 The Company has appointed M/s.
 Kirit Mehta & Co.
-Cost Accountants Mumbai (FirmRegistration No. 000353) as the Cost Auditors of the Company for audit of cost accountingrecords of its activities (Formulation & Bulk Drugs activities) for the financial yearended 31st March 2018.
-The Cost Audit Report to the Central Government for thefinancial year ended 31st March 2017 was 3led on 28th August 2017 within the statutory timeline.
-Further the Board of Directors has appointed M/s.Kirit Mehta & Co. as the Cost Auditor of the Company for the financial year 2018-19 and has also 3xed theirremuneration.
-The Board has recommended the remuneration approved in its meeting forrati3cation by the shareholders in the ensuingAGM of the Company.
+Cost Accountants Mumbai (FirmRegistration No. 000353) as the Cost Auditors of the Company for audit of cost accountingrecords of its activities (Formulation & Bulk Drugs activities) for the financial yearended 31st March 2020.
+The Cost Audit Report to the Central Government for thefinancial year ended 31st March 2019 was filed on 19th August2019 within the statutory timeline.
+Further the Board of Directors has appointed M/s.Kirit Mehta & Co. as the Cost Auditor of the Company for the financial year 2020-21and fixed their remuneration subject to ratification by the shareholders in the ensuingAGM of the Company.

 (c) Secretarial Auditor

 The Board pursuant to Section 204 of the Companies Act 2013 read with Rule 9 of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 hadappointed M/s.
 M. C. Gupta & Co.
-Company Secretaries as the Secretarial Auditors ofthe Company to conduct the Secretarial Audit as per the provisions of the Companies Act2013 for the year 2017-18(Apr-17 to Mar-18).
+Company Secretaries as the Secretarial Auditors ofthe Company to conduct the Secretarial Audit as per the provisions of the Companies Act2013 for the year 2019-20.

 M/s.
-M. C. Gupta & Co.
-Company Secretaries have carried out the Secretarial Auditof the Company for FY 2017-18 and the Report of Secretarial Auditors in Form MR-3 is annexed with thisReport as Annexure-E. There were no quali3cation / observationsin the report.
+M. C. Gupta & Co. have carried out the Secretarial Audit of the Company foryear 2019-20 and the Report of Secretarial Auditors in Form MR-3 is annexed with thisReport as Annexure-E. There were no qualification/observations in the report.

 EXTRACT OF ANNUAL RETURN

-As required under the provisions of Section 134(3)(a) and of Section 92(3) of the Companies Act2013 read with Rule 12 of the Companies (Management and Administration) Rules 2014 theextracts of annual return in Form No. MGT-9 forms part of this report as Annexure-G.
+As required under the provisions of Section 134(3)(a) and 92(3) of the Companies Act2013 read with Rule 12 of the Companies (Management and Administration) Rules 2014 theextracts of annual return in Form No. MGT-9 forms part of this Report as Annexure-G.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION ETC.

-A statement containing the necessary information on Conservation of energy Technologyabsorption and Foreign exchange earnings and outgo stipulated under Section 134(3)(m) ofthe Companies Act 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 isannexed to this report as Annexure-H.
+A statement containing the necessary information on Conservation of energy Technologyabsorption and Foreign exchange earnings and outgo stipulated under Section 134(3)(m) ofthe Companies Act 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 isannexed to this Report as Annexure-H.

 APPRECIATION AND ACKNOWLEDGEMENTS

 Your Directors appreciate the trust reposed by the medical fraternity and patients inthe Company and look forward to their continued patronage.
 The Directors are also gratefuland pleased to place on record their appreciation for the excellent support guidance andcooperation extended by the Government of India and various State Governments specificallythe Governments of Gujarat Himachal Pradesh Sikkim Madhya Pradesh and Andhra PradeshCentral and State Government Bodies and Authorities Financial Institutions and Banks.
-TheBoard also expresses its appreciation of the understanding and support extended by theshareholders and the commitment shown bythe employees of the Company.
+TheBoard also expresses its appreciation of the understanding and support extended by theshareholders and the commitment shown by the employees of the Company.

 | ||For and on behalf of the Board |